 A gamified approach might mean the teacher applies a heap of extrinsic motivators to a similar activity.
 This might be a points system, coins, levels or badges.
 These points might help them progress through a map or open up some separate reward.
 You can think of it as traditional activities with a game layer over the top.
 The result, kids are more engaged and retain the information more effectively than a traditional method… but it can be done much more effectively.

 Well, this is where the desired content or concept is within the strategy of the game itself.
 The learning experience is interweaved seamlessly within the games framework.
 Kids don’t even know they’re learning.
 The result, kids are more engaged, they drive their own learning, and retention far exceeds that of the traditional and gamified alternatives.
-Minecraft is an example of this.
+My kids learning Minecraft blocks would be an example of this.

 The answer lies in the science of teaching and learning.
 And here’s why Game-based learning is next level.